ajits11s/Trainer-Timetable-App/README.md

 **Project Title:** Trainer Timetable App with Calendar View

-**Description:** The Trainer Timetable App is a web-based application designed to streamline the management of trainer schedules and sessions.
-It provides a comprehensive platform for both trainers and administrators to organize, track, and monitor training activities efficiently.
-The application features a calendar view for session visualization, detailed trainer profiles, and robust administrative tools for managing trainers and sessions.
+**Description:** This application provides a comprehensive solution for managing trainer schedules and sessions, featuring a calendar-based interface for easy visualization.
+It includes separate dashboards for trainers and administrators, allowing trainers to manage their profiles and view their upcoming sessions, while administrators can oversee all trainer details, add new sessions and trainers, and generate reports.

 ## 2. Team Details

-**Team Name:** [Your Team Name Here]
+**Team Name:** CodePair

 **Team Members:**
-*   Ajit Appaji Gawade - ajitgawade09987@gmail.com
+*   Ajit Gawade - ajitgawade09987@gmail.com
-*   Supriya Raju More - supriyarajumore@gmail.com
+*   Supriya More - supriyarajumore@gmail.com

 ## 3. Tech Stack

+*   **Languages:**
+    *   PHP
+    *   HTML
+    *   CSS
-*   **Languages:** PHP, HTML, CSS, JavaScript
+    *   JavaScript
 *   **Database:** MySQL
 *   **Server Environment:** Apache (via XAMPP)
-*   **Other Tools/Libraries:** [Mention any specific JavaScript libraries, CSS frameworks (e.g., Bootstrap), or other tools if used.
-If none, you can remove this line or state "None specific beyond core languages."]
+*   **Frameworks/Libraries:** (If any, e.g., jQuery, Bootstrap, specific PHP frameworks)
+    *   [List any specific frameworks or libraries used, e.g., Bootstrap for UI, jQuery for interactivity]

 ## 4. Project Description

-The Trainer Timetable App is built to simplify the complex task of managing trainer schedules and training sessions.
-It offers a dual-dashboard system, catering to the specific needs of trainers and administrators.
+The Trainer Timetable App is designed to streamline the management of trainer schedules and training sessions.
+It offers two distinct user interfaces: a Trainer Dashboard and an Admin Dashboard, each tailored to the specific needs of its users.

-**Key Features:**

-*   **User Authentication:** Secure sign-up and sign-in processes for trainers and administrators.
-*   **Trainer Dashboard:**
+**Trainer Dashboard:**
-    *   **Trainer Profile:** Allows trainers to view and manage their contact information, languages, certifications, and availability.
+*   **Trainer Profile:** Displays detailed trainer information including contact details (email, phone), languages (e.g., C, C++, Python, Java, PHP, MySQL), certifications (e.g., Certified Web Stack Trainer), and availability (e.g., Monday - Friday).
-    *   **Session Calendar:** Provides a visual calendar displaying all scheduled sessions with details like name, date, location, and time.
+*   **Session Calendar:** Provides a visual representation of the trainer's sessions, showing session names, dates, locations, and times in a calendar format.
-    *   **Upcoming Sessions:** Lists all future training sessions, including their dates and times.
+*   **Upcoming Sessions:** Lists all future sessions assigned to the trainer, along with their respective dates and times.
-    *   **Session Status:** Tracks the completion status of sessions (completed/not completed).
+*   **Session Status:** Shows the completion status of sessions, indicating which sessions are completed and which are pending.

-*   **Admin Dashboard:**
+**Admin Dashboard:**
-    *   **Trainer Details:** Comprehensive view of all registered trainers, including their contact information, languages, certifications, and availability.
-Includes options to edit or delete trainer profiles.
+*   **Trainer Details:** Displays a comprehensive list of all trainers, including their name, phone, languages, certifications, and actions (edit/delete).
+This section also allows for exporting trainer details to Excel and PDF formats.
-    *   **Add Session:** Functionality for administrators to create and schedule new training sessions.
+*   **Add Session:** Enables administrators to create and add new training sessions to the system.
-    *   **Add Trainer:** Allows administrators to register new trainers directly.
+*   **Add Trainer:** Allows administrators to register new trainers into the system.
-    *   **Statistics:** Provides an overview of key metrics such as total trainers, total sessions, active trainers today, and inactive trainers.
+*   **Statistics:** Provides an overview of key metrics, such as total trainers, total sessions, active trainers today, and inactive trainers.

 ## 5. Setup Instructions